bueler/mccarthy/projects/2026/README.md

 # projects/2026/

-These are notes and data and codes for my two suggested projects for the McCarthy International Summer School in Glaciology in 2026.
+These are notes for my two suggested projects for the McCarthy International Summer School in Glaciology in 2026.
 See `README.md` in the subdirectories `coverage/` (Project XX) and `influence/` (Project YY) for documentation.
 These projects appear in the [projects list](https://glacierschool.alaska.edu/2026/student-projects-2026) for the Summer School.

 ## coverage/